Bloodspawns/plugin-releases-1/README.md

 + 9/20/2020 - option can now utilize the * wildcard
 + 9/20/2020 - Added support to priotize the "Walk Here" (see above)
 + 9/20/2020 - With this added support you can now priotize entries without unconditionally throwing them on top (see above)
++ 3/9/2021 - Fixed FPS tanks in bank
++ 3/9/2021 - Fixed not being to swap with usernames with spaces
++ 3/9/2021 - Fixed not being able to prioritize npc entries over others without needing to remove examine
 ```

 </details>